OpenMandrivaSoftware/omdv-qa-tools/README.md

 rogue files that may be present in the repository.

 TO DO:
 Create a separate list for akonadi which uses different version numbers to the other KF5 libs.
 It may be necessary to use combined lists under the --kf flag to pick these up.
-Needs some thought
+Needs some thought.